Build your Go image

 • An IDE or a text editor to edit files.
 Visual Studio Code is a free and popular choice but you can use anything you feel comfortable with.

 • A Git client.
-We’ll use a command-line based git client throughout this module, but you are free to use whatever works for you.
+This guide uses a command-line based git client, but you are free to use whatever works for you.

 • A command-line terminal application.
 The examples shown in this module are from the Linux shell, but they should work in PowerShell, Windows Command Prompt, or OS X Terminal with minimal, if any, modifications.